Emergent Slow Thinking in LLMs as Inverse Tree Freezing: CoNet: Origin and Multi-Task Extension

+CoNet was introduced by \citep{cai2025learning} as a minimal abstraction of LLM reasoning dynamics.
+The model represents the concept space as a $K$-regular random graph, and a reasoning chain as a policy-guided random walk; the transition policy $\pi_\theta(j\mid i)\propto\theta_{ij}$ is governed by learnable parameters $\theta_{ij}$ representing the connection strength from node $i$ to node $j$.
+This policy is updated by GRPO on the success or failure of a trajectory from question $Q$ to answer $A$.
+In the original single-task setting, CoNet captured the Learning-at-Criticality (LaC) phenomenon---a sharp, sigmoidal learning transition accompanying generalisation peaks under extremely sparse training data---and identified it with a continuous learning phase transition.

+The methodological contribution of the present work is to deploy CoNet in a multi-task regime, with many concurrent question--answer pairs sharing a single set of transition parameters.
+The shift is conceptually decisive.
+With one task, the policy only needs to find an efficient path; with many tasks sharing parameters, distinct reasoning paths inevitably collide on shared nodes and place mutually exclusive demands on the same outgoing-edge probabilities, which is the microscopic origin of the frustration mechanism analysed in §TWO CORE MECHANISMS of the main text.
+The single-task LaC sigmoid (monotonic length decrease + sigmoidal reward) is recovered as a limiting case in §S\ref{app:single_task_dynamics}.

+In the cross-scale comparison of the main text (Fig.~3 of the main text), CoNet is the smallest of three systems---CoNet, a 14K-parameter sliding-puzzle Transformer, and the 1.5-billion-parameter DSR-1.5B---that all display the same two-stage dynamics and V-shaped path-length curve.
+CoNet's role is therefore not to ``bypass'' a problem unique to LLMs but to provide an analytically transparent counterpart: every transition probability is logged in full and every connected component of high-probability edges is directly visualisable, enabling the microscopic tests of merging and frustration reported in the main text.

-This design offers a clear cognitive analogy.
-A single-step hop on the graph represents ``System 1'' thinking---fast, intuitive associations.
-A multi-step traversal, guided by the learned policy, represents ``System 2'' reasoning---a deliberate, compositional chain of thought.
-It is crucial to note that CoNet is not a model of the Transformer's parameters themselves; rather, it models the emergent semantic network induced by inference---the structure that governs how questions are connected to answers through chains of concepts.
+A single-step hop on CoNet's graph represents fast, intuitive ``System 1'' association; a multi-step traversal guided by the learned policy represents deliberate, compositional ``System 2'' reasoning.
+Importantly, CoNet does not model the Transformer's parameters themselves: it models the emergent semantic network induced by inference---the structure that connects questions to answers through chains of effective states.
+The hyperparameters of the multi-task CoNet experiments reported here are detailed in §S\ref{appendix:conet_implementation}.

-CoNet was originally introduced to model the phenomenon of Learning at Criticality (LaC), which was identified in single-task RLVR training \citep{cai2025learningatcriticalitylargelanguagemodels}.
-The central finding of LaC is that for a model trained on extremely sparse data (e.g., a single exemplar), generalization performance on unseen problems peaks precisely at a sharp, sigmoidal learning transition, before declining due to overfitting.
-The original work used CoNet to establish that this dynamic is a learning phase transition, providing a physical model for this peak in generalization.

-The central methodological advance of this paper is to deploy this existing model in a richer, multi-task setting with numerous concurrent Q-A pairs.
-This extension is crucial: it transforms CoNet from a model of isolated skill acquisition into an ideal theoretical laboratory for studying skill integration.
-In this regime, the model is compelled by competing reinforcement signals to discover a shared, reusable structure.
-As Fig. \ref{fig:main_reasoning_emergence} shows, this multi-task CoNet stunningly reproduces the key macroscopic signatures of the 1.5B LLM.
-This correspondence validates our use of CoNet as a minimal model for exploring the network-level mechanisms of frustration and web formation.